Panel Design Engineer banner

 • Core Coursework: Focus on courses such as circuit analysis, electromagnetics, control systems, and power electronics.

 • Software Proficiency: Familiarity with CAD (Computer-Aided Design) software like AutoCAD Electrical, EPLAN Electric P8, or SolidWorks Electrical is crucial.
-These tools are used for designing and simulating electrical panels.
+Many employers look for candidates with hands-on experience.

 Key Skills to Develop:

-• Technical Skills: Strong understanding of electrical systems, components, and design principles.
+• Technical Skills: Strong understanding of electrical schematics, wiring diagrams, and control systems.

-• Software Skills: Proficiency in CAD software and simulation tools.
+• Software Skills: Proficiency in CAD software and other relevant design tools.

-• Problem-Solving: Ability to troubleshoot and resolve design issues.
+• Problem-Solving Skills: Ability to troubleshoot and resolve design issues.

-• Communication Skills: Effective communication with team members and clients.
+• Communication Skills: Effective communication to collaborate with other engineers, technicians, and clients.

 Study Path